 The most important thing to bear in mind when you’re making your final decision is unless you want to be a doctor, university is not an obligation and even after 3 years dedication there is no guaranteed job at the end of it.
 With an apprenticeship, often the role is yours after a mere year provided you’re dedicated and work hard.

-Would you like to find out more about doing a Business Admin Apprenticeship?
+Would you like to find out more about doing an Apprenticeship?